voidshard/igor/README.md

     If pausing isn't your thing you can order Igor to kill (SIGABORT followed by SIGKILL if the process doesn't respond within some grace time) whatever whenever you feel like it.
-    You can also retry - kill and then requeue the task(s).
+    You can also retry - kill and then remark task(s) as pending (ie to-be-run).
     If not told otherwise, Igor will retry any task 3 times before deciding that perhaps the task is hopeless.
 (Idempotency is still important people!).
+    You can of course, continue telling Igor to retry such a task until you're blue in the face.

 * Task results

    Task results are stored alongside task objects in Igor.
-A simple API allows you to get or set the result of any task(s).
-Igor doesn't try to auto transport your task results to or from child tasks.
-It doesn't try to decide *how* or *if* your code would like the results of previous tasks given to it.
-Rather Igor sets the id of the task, layer and job in your environment.
-You can then use the API to get and / or set whatever you want.
+A simple API allows you to get or set the result of any task(s) you want.
+Igor doesn't try to automatically pass your task results to or from tasks, that's left for you to do if you want/need to.

 * Task environment